 Divorce, legally known as “dissolution of marriage,” is a real court proceeding.
 It is commenced, or begins, when one spouse (the “petitioner”) files a “petition” or “complaint” requesting the court to end a marriage and decide all of the issues that must be resolved when two people divorce.
 During the commencement period, both spouses typically hire a divorce attorney to assist in advancing and protecting their legal rights.

 What is The Next Step?

 Once a response or answer is filed, a discovery phase of litigation begins.
 This phase is where each spouse produces certain documents and answers questions under oath via interrogatories and depositions.
 Further, depending on the specific facts of a divorce, witnesses are often identified and experts are hired.
-Experts common to divorce cases include child custody experts, real estate appraisers, accountants, business valuation consultants, health care professionals and pension consultants.
+Experts common to divorce cases include allocation of parental responsibilities (child custody), experts, real estate appraisers, accountants, business valuation consultants, health care professionals and pension consultants.
 The discovery phase can take months or even years to complete.
 The level of involvement of the court during this phase is dependent upon whether or not the spouses voluntarily exchange the necessary information and documents.